BhargavKumarNath/Synthetic-Intelligence/readme.md

 ## 2. Motivation: Why This Project Matters
 Class imbalance is a persistent and challenging problem in real world machine learning applications, from fraud detection to medical diagnosis.
 While simple oversampling techniques like `SMOTE` are common, they often fail on complex datasets where the underlying data distribution is naunced.

-This project was motivated by the need to answer a deeper question: **Can we learn the underlying patterns of a minority class from imbalanced data and use that knowledge to generate high-quality, realistic** `synthetic samples` **that lead to more robust and generalisable models?**
+This project was motivated by the need to answer a deeper question: **Can I learn the underlying patterns of a minority class from imbalanced data and use that knowledge to generate high-quality, realistic** `synthetic samples` **that lead to more robust and generalisable models?**

 This work stands at the intersection of `Machine Learning`, `Data Structures & Algorithms (DSA)`, and `Systems Design`, demonstrating a holistic approach to solving a data centric problem with an engineering mindset.